IamKay/100DaysOfCode/README.md

 * Day 61
   > Didn't get a lot of time but whatever time i got, i tried understanding the code, and i'm finally making a lil progress.
 So i will begin the **copying** process from tomorrow.
 40 days to go, i'm lil better

+* Day 62
+  > Had college today, so didn't get that much time.
+Whatever i got, spent the day reading the damn code.